 The research involved identifying and mapping all poultry units in the two counties using planning permission and environmental permit data.
 A range of over 50 stakeholders were interviewed – farmers, planners, environmental agencies, objectors, decision makers and tourism interests.
 The research draws on analysis of policy and planning application documentation, meeting observations and extensive fieldwork.
 I have been particularly interested in how people experience the poultry units in the landscape once built.
 I have also explored whether there is evidence that the proliferation of units could harm the local visitor economy.

-I have submitted my thesis and am preparing for viva examination.
 A number of academic articles based on various aspects of the research are in preparation.

 Mara Miele and Chris Bear